New Zealand's annual inflation sees slower increase at 2.2 per cent - www.lokmattimes.com

 New Zealand's annual inflation sees slower increase at 2.2 per cent

-Wellington, Jan 22 New Zealand's Consumers Price Index (CPI) increased 2.2 percent year-on-year in the fourth quarter of ...
+Wellington, Jan 22 New Zealand's Consumers Price Index (CPI) increased 2.2 per cent year-on-year in the fourth quarter ...

 "Prices are still rising, but not as much as previously recorded," Stats NZ prices and deflators spokesperson Nicola Growden said, adding the most recent peak was in the second quarter of 2022 when the annual inflation rate reached 7.3 per cent.